 - Pressure-Temperature rating for ASME or ANSI Flanges.

-What is Flange Rating and Flange Class?
+What are Flange Rating and Flange Classes?

 ASME/ANSI B16.5 standard provides seven flange pressure ratings: 150, 300, 400, 600, 900, 1500, and 2500.
 They are also known as Flange Class and denoted by Class, followed by anyone of the above-mentioned dimensionless numbers.
 They are also referred to as “Pound Rating” or Pressure Class Rating.

-Few important features flange classes are:
+A few important features of flange classes are:

 - Flanges with higher ratings have more thickness (Refer to Fig. 2) and more weight and are stronger as compared to flanges with lower ratings.